antistereotip/ghost/README.md

 ### Development

-- Development have 2 segments: Socket and Web.
+- Development have 2 segments: Socket I/O, Low/High Level Applications.
-- Please contribute to this project and go deep into Socket Programming.
+- Please contribute to this project and go deep into Socket Programming and Low/High Programming.
 - Ghost represented in web will be in frames of engine up-a: https://github.com/antistereotip/ng1np

 ### Important links